jdc-cunningham/time-till-freedom/DEVLOG.md

 But yeah I've just gotten used to accepting/waiting for this 2 week paycheck

+8:55 PM

+I need to make debt payment like a drug

+Is the $6 caeasar salad that I eat too expensive?
+Idk... but maybe it buys me another 5 mins of my life

 ### 10/06/2025

 I have not been writing much code for myself lately.
 Just been working, dayjob writing code and then driving Uber Eats.
 Also been drinking 4 days out of 7.